 Stories shared in the show will help viewers appreciate the culture and its history.
 We will show their relevance to the over arching story, the vision of a person or organization, the impact within a community and the working of God.

 We strive for authenticity in the story development and execution, allowing people to tell their own stories, in order to make it an immersive experience for the audience.

-The hope for this episodic series is that it will spark a missional mindset and renew missions.
-That it will cause people, communities and churches to come together and see how much of a benefit and help the Gospel can be to culture—to give them a love for image-bearers in other cultures.
-The show as a whole is up-lifting.
+The hope for this episodic series is that it will spark a missional mindset and renew a missions passion.
+We desire people, communities and churches to come together and see how much of a benefit and help the Gospel can be to culture, while giving them a love for image-bearers in other cultures.

-The show host utilizes the exploration of culture, cuisine and connection with some light hearted comedy to accomplish this.
-Allowing the people to share positive stories themselves.
+The show host utilizes the exploration of culture, cuisine and connection with some light-hearted Texan comedy.
 The series feels similar to Anthony Bourdain’s Parts Unknown.

-The goal for anyone watching the series is that they would come away with an understanding of what God is doing in a particular people group, how God can use people and how they can be used in their community to impact those around them.
+The goal for the viewer is to have an understanding of what God is doing in a particular people group on this planet, how God can use people in their own culture and how the viewer can be used in their own community to impact those around them.